EasyCorp/EasyAdminBundle/Resources/doc/getting-started/3-basic-configuration.md

 If you want to display your logo, use an `<img>` HTML element as the site name.
-When using an image, EasyAdmin automatically resizes it to fit the backend width.
+When using an image, EasyAdmin automatically resizes it to fit the available width.
 The following example would show the beautiful Symfony logo as the name of your backend:

 ```yaml